TobiasPSP/doneland_sources/Components/Microcontroller/README.md

 ## Development Boards
+When you have [chosen a suitable microcontroller](https://done.land/components/microcontroller/firststeps/), you then look for a *development board* that uses this microcontroller.
+For example, if you came to the conclusion that you wanted to try out a [ESP32S](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32s/) due to its popularity, low price, and readily available community resources, you'd next do a review of available [development boards](https://done.land/components/microcontroller/families/esp/esp32/developmentboards/esp32s/).

 Development boards are *ready-to-use* PCBs that integrate a *microcontroller* with essential components such as a *voltage regulator* and a *Serial-to-USB bridge*.
 They simplify the process of working with microcontrollers by providing an accessible platform for programming and development.

+They come in many different forms and shapes, may include a display or battery charger, and feature different form factors.

 ### Originals and Clones

+*Price* is an important factor in choosing a development board, especially for hobbyists.

 While the *microcontroller* itself is manufactured by specific companies (e.g., Espressif or Atmel), *development boards* are produced by various vendors.
 These include well-known brands like *Arduino*, *Adafruit*, or *Espressif*, as well as less-known manufacturers who create *clones*.